ifmeorg/ifme/README.md

 License
 -------

 The source code is licensed under the Apache License.
-For mor information see http://www.apache.org/licenses/ or LICENSE.txt.
+For more information see http://www.apache.org/licenses/ or LICENSE.txt.